 Imperial Home Page -> Repair -> Body -> Seams

 The usual repair for these poor lead seams is to melt them out, and re-lead the seam.
 The problem is this; Unless you are an expert metalman, re-leading seams may be not only difficult, but the repair may be flawed.
-If you merely block sand the swollen lead seam and paint the car, you will find paint surface deformity as the old lead seam continues to shrink after your car is painted.
+If you merely block sand the swollen lead seam and paint the car, you will find a paint surface deformity as the old lead seam continues to shrink after your car is painted.

-This page last updated on November 8, 2001.
+This page last updated on October 2017.
 Send us your feedback, and come join the Imperial Mailing List - Online Car Club